 We explored the town riding a motorbike aka ‘habal-habal’ and went first to the abandoned light house (dramatic photo time—lol).

-[caption id="attachment_4889" align="alignnone" width="800"] Mode of transportation: HABAL HABAL!![/caption]
+[caption id="attachment_4889" align="alignnone" width="800"]

-[caption id="attachment_4898" align="alignnone" width="800"] On our way to the light house.[/caption]
+[caption id="attachment_4898" align="alignnone" width="800"]

 Walking around the area, we saw kids selling several crafts made from shell, they said they are using the money they earn as allowance for school.
 I love that this village doesn’t look so commercialized but at the same time, residents can also benefit from its tourism potential.